wimvelzeboer/fflib-force-di/README.md

 This plugin is designed to link force-di to the Apex Enterprise Patterns.
 It will replace parts of the existing fflib_Application Factories.
-Instead of hardcoded dependencies in Apex, this plugin allows you you use the force-di for dependencies instead.
+Instead of hardcoded dependencies in Apex, this plugin allows you to use the force-di for dependencies instead.

 It will also allow you to use the Apex Enterprise Patterns in a DX project that